animuslabs/boid-rewards-distribution-contract/README.md

 ### `distribute`

-Distributes rewards to players based on game stats.
+Distributes rewards to players based on game stats for a completed cycle.

 #### Parameters:
 - `game_id` (uint8_t): ID of the game